wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 [Range of GCP IP addresses that should be allowed →](https://www.gstatic.com/ipranges/goog.json)

-Starting with version 4.0, the filtering node sends API requests to `api.wallarm.com:443` (EU cloud) and `us1.api.wallarm.com:443` (US Cloud) instead of `api.wallarm.com:444` and `us1.api.wallarm.com:444`.
+Starting with version 4.0, the filtering node uploads data to the Cloud using `api.wallarm.com:443` (EU Cloud) and `us1.api.wallarm.com:443` (US Cloud) instead of `api.wallarm.com:444` and `us1.api.wallarm.com:444`.

 Your node needs to be granted access to the API endpoint with this new port.
 Note that the port `443` is the default one in https, so that there is no need to specify it explicitly.